Somalia: Foreign relations

 Somalia's foreign relations are handled by the President as the head of state, the Prime Minister as the head of government, and the federal Ministry of Foreign Affairs.

 According to Article 54 of the national constitution, the allocation of powers and resources between the Federal Government and the Federal Republic of Somalia's constituent Federal Member States shall be negotiated and agreed upon by the Federal Government and the Federal Member States, except in matters pertaining to foreign affairs, national defence, citizenship and immigration, and monetary policy.
 Article 53 also stipulates that the Federal Government shall consult the Federal Member States on major issues related to international agreements, including negotiations vis-a-vis foreign trade, finance and treaties.

 The Federal Government maintains bilateral relations with a number of other central governments in the international community.
 Among these are Djibouti, Ethiopia, Egypt, the United Arab Emirates, Yemen, Turkey, Italy, the United Kingdom, Denmark, France, the United States, the People's Republic of China, Japan, Russian Federation and South Korea.

 Additionally, Somalia has several diplomatic missions abroad.
 There are likewise various foreign embassies and consulates based in the capital Mogadishu and elsewhere in the country.

-Somalia is also a member of many international organizations, such as the United Nations, African Union and Arab League.
+Somalia is also a member of many international organisations, such as the United Nations, African Union and Arab League.
 It was a founding member of the Organisation of Islamic Cooperation in 1969.
-Other memberships include the African Development Bank, Group of 77, Intergovernmental Authority on Development, International Bank for Reconstruction and Development, International Civil Aviation Organization, International Development Association, International Finance Corporation, Non-Aligned Movement, World Federation of Trade Unions and World Meteorological Organization.
+Other memberships include the African Development Bank, East African Community, Group of 77, Intergovernmental Authority on Development, International Bank for Reconstruction and Development, International Civil Aviation Organization, International Development Association, International Finance Corporation, Non-Aligned Movement, World Federation of Trade Unions and World Meteorological Organization.

 Military

 The Somali Armed Forces (SAF) are the military forces of the Federal Republic of Somalia.
 Headed by the President as Commander in Chief, they are constitutionally mandated to ensure the nation's sovereignty, independence and territorial integrity.

 The SAF was initially made up of the Army, Navy, Air Force, Police Force and the National Security Service.
 In the post-independence period, it grew to become among the larger militaries on the continent.
 The subsequent outbreak of the civil war in 1991 led to the disbandment of the Somali National Army.

 In 2004, the gradual process of reconstituting the military was put in motion with the establishment of the Transitional Federal Government (TFG).
 The Somali Armed Forces are now overseen by the Ministry of Defence of the Federal Government of Somalia, formed in mid-2012.
-In January 2013, the Somali federal government also re-opened the national intelligence service in Mogadishu, renaming the agency the National Intelligence and Security Agency (NISA).
+In January 2013, the Somali federal government also reopened the national intelligence service in Mogadishu, renaming the agency the National Intelligence and Security Agency (NISA).
 The Somaliland and Puntland regional governments maintain their own security and police forces.